 Interest rates on homes are complex with various factors that influence their calculation.
 From a global perspective, the rates are dependent on the economy, bond market, and housing market conditions.
 From a personal perspective, interest rates are dependent on your financial situation — often impacted by your credit score and the amount of your down payment.
 Not everyone will receive the same rate.
 They are always based on the type of mortgage product and your personal situation.
 But, according to Julie, there is no time better than now to consider home buying!
 Over the last 12-18 months, interest rates have been at all-time lows, so explore elements.org/Rates to see real-time rates for loans that may be of interest to you.

 Who should be involved in the mortgage process?

 When preparing to dive into the crazy housing market, there are a couple of people who need to be involved.
-First, and often obvious, is a knowledgeable local realtor who can help you find the perfect home.
+First, and often obvious, is a knowledgeable local Realtor who can help you find the perfect home.
 The second, and just as important, would be a Mortgage Loan Originator, commonly referred to as an MLO.
-An MLO is a financial expert of the housing market and your advocate for finding the right loan for your situation.
-MLOs help by providing critical financial information during the homebuying process including interest rates, mortgage program options, and requirements for qualification.
-They’ll help you get pre-approved and determine your budget before you and your realtor start searching for your dream property.
+An MLO is a financial expert in the housing market and your advocate for finding the right loan for your situation.
+MLOs help by providing critical financial information during the home buying process including interest rates, mortgage program options, and requirements for qualification.
+They’ll help you get pre-approved and determine your budget before you and your Realtor start searching for your dream property.